exilon/QuickLib/README.md

 **TScheduledTasks:** Alternative to Timer.
 You can assign tasks with start time, repeat options and expiration date and fail and retry control policies.
 Use AddTask_Sync, OnTerminate_Sync and OnExpired_Sync if code needs to update UI.
 You can assign anonymous methods to execute, exception, terminate and expiration events.
 - *Add a task to execute:*
-  - **AddTask:** Specify Task name, parameters to pass to anonymous method(If OwnedParams=true, task will free params on expiration task) and method than will be executed.
+  - **AddTask:** Specify Task name, parameters to pass to anonymous method (if OwnedParams=true, task will free params on task expiration) and method that will be executed.
-  - **AddTask_Sync:** Like AddTask but runs code with synchronize thread method (avoids problems if your code updates UI).
+  - **AddTask_Sync:** Like AddTask but runs code with synchronized thread method (avoids problems if your code updates UI).
   - **SetParameter:** Defines values or objects needed by your task.
-Every parameter will be accesible into anomymous methods defines as task[<name>] or task.[index]
+Every parameter will be accessible into anonymous methods defined as task[<name>] or task.[index]
 - *Define events to control:*
   - **OnInitialize:** Specify code to run before main execute task (this code only runs one time, OnExecute can be retried more than one time)
   - **OnRetry:** Specify code to run when execution fails and decide if needs to retry or cancel next retries.
   - **OnTerminate:** Specify code to execute when task finishes.
-  - **OnTerminate_Sync:** Like OnTerminate but runs code with syncronized thread method (avoids problems if your code updates UI).
+  - **OnTerminate_Sync:** Like OnTerminate but runs code with synchronized thread method (avoids problems if your code updates UI).
   - **OnExpire:** Specify code to execute when task expiration reached or task was cancelled.
   - **OnExpire_Sync:** Like OnExpire but runs code with synchronized thread method (avoids problems if your code updates UI).
   - **OnException:** Specify code to execute when task generates an exception.